Evaluate & Install

 Step 1: Download the installer

-Download the installer from our private artifactory using the complete pip install command provided in the Sales team email.
+Download the installer from our private artifactory using the complete pip install command provided in this download page.

 # Example command - use the complete command from your email